hkariti/ansible2-meetup/ansible-2.md

 ### Future releases and other goodies

-* Ability to control what to print in loops
 * Multiple vault passwords
 * `listen` attribute, for generic handler names
-* include_role
 * Better vpc modules

 ---